-In reports involving gender-based and sexual misconduct, including sexual assault, dating violence, domestic violence, and stalking, XUPD reports are forwarded to the Title IX Officer for investigation and possible referral for action through the student conduct process or employee conduct process.
-XUPD Officers, the Title IX Officer, the Dean of Students, the Affirmative Action Office or others as denominated in the Student Handbook and the University's Harassment Code and Accountability Procedures (HCAP), will investigate a report when it is deemed appropriate.
-Additional information obtained via the investigation will also be forwarded to the appropriate person/ office such as XUPD, Title IX Officer, Dean of Students or others as denominated in the Student set of the Affirmative Action Handbook and the HCAP.
+In reports involving power or gender-based violence, including sexual assault, dating violence, domestic violence, and stalking, XUPD reports are forwarded to the Title IX and Interpersonal Violence Response Coordinator for investigation and possible referral for action through the student conduct process or employee conduct process.
+XUPD Officers, the Title IX and Interpersonal Violence Response Coordinator, the Dean of Students, the Affirmative Action Office or others as denominated in the Student Handbook and the University's Harassment Code and Accountability Procedures (HCAP), will investigate a report when it is deemed appropriate.
+Additional information obtained via the investigation will also be forwarded to the appropriate person/ office such as XUPD, Title IX and Interpersonal Violence Response Coordinator, Dean of Students or others as denominated in the Student Handbook and the HCAP.